joejoe135791/advent-of-code-2024/README.md

 # advent-of-code-2024
-my repo for the advent of code challenge
+my repo for the advent of code challenge, this will contain spoilers

 ## Days
 * [Day 1](/Day1/)